aaknitt/zellostream/README.md

 - TGID_to_play: When TGID_in_stream is set to true, the integer in this field specifies which talkgroup ID will be streamed (only used in zellostreamUDP.py).
 Default 70000
 - UDP_PORT: UDP port to listen for oncompressed PCM audio on.
 Audio received on this port will be compressed and streamed to Zello (only used in zeelostreamUDP.py).
 Default 9123
 - audio_sample_rate: Sample rate of the audio device (samples per seconds).
 Default: 48000
+- audio_channels: Number of audio channels in the device.
+1 for mono, 2 for stereo.
+Default 1
 - zello_sample_rate: Sample rate of the stream sent to Zello (samples per seconds).
 Default: 16000
-- in_channel_config: Channel to send. "mono" for mono device. "left" or "right" for stereo device.
+- in_channel_config: Channel to send. "mono" for mono device. "left", "right" or "mix" for stereo device.
 Default: mono

 ## Dependencies
 On Windows, requires these DLL files in the same directory: